molloy-lab/ck-phylo-workshop/README.md

 <img src="images/model-species-tree-v1-annotated_low.jpg" alt="palaeognathae" width="100%" height="auto"/>
 </p>

-This study system was selected because concatenation (RaxML and ExaML) and coalescent methods (ASTRAL and MP-EST) have yielded different results with respect to the placement of Rheas [Cloutier *et al.* (2019)](https://doi.org/10.1093/sysbio/syz019).
+This study system was selected because concatenation (RaxML and ExaML) and coalescent methods (ASTRAL and MP-EST) have yielded different results with respect to the placement of Rheas [[Cloutier *et al.* (2019)]](https://doi.org/10.1093/sysbio/syz019).
 Additionally, the data for *Palaeognathae* are publicly available well-curated, cover several different marker types (ranging from UCEs to CR1 retrotransposon insertions), and are small enough to analyze with a variety of methods (note that there are only 15 taxa so just 1365 subsets of 4 taxa need to be considered for methods that explicitly enumerate all quartets).

 * Go to the [Day 1](day1/README.md).